marcelom/marcelom.github.io/aboutme.md

 date: 2013-05-22
 ---

-My name is Marcelo Moreira and I am an IT professional.
-I have worked for many companies, including [Stanford University](http://www.stanford.edu)'s.
-Here is my [Resume](not.sure.where.to.put.it).
+My name is Marcelo Moreira.
+I currently work as the IT Infrastructure Manager for Stanford University.

 If you're reading this, you're probably a friend whom I somehow managed to trick or coerced into giving me some page hits ;-)